Why Christians Are Deceived

 The hypocrisy is obvious ...
 While Christianity Today claims that it is harmful and objectionable for Christians to issue public warnings against other Christians, they do not hesitate to issue a really nasty public warning against their fellow Christians at Apprising Ministries and Way of Life Literature.
 If Christianity Today issues public warnings, that is fine and helpful, but others are not allowed the same privilege.
 That sounds like hypocrisy to me.

-In other words, Aikman can call other Christians "attack dogs", but they, if they criticize at all (according to Aikman publicly lashing out at fellow Christians is "objectionable"), they must do so with grace.
+In other words, Aikman can call other Christians "attack dogs" but if they criticize at all, they must do so with grace.
 I am afraid I see little "grace" in Aikman's language.

-To say that a preacher should not publicly warn of error flies in the face of Scripture, that clearly teaches otherwise.
-To say that Christians are not to use any form of strong language when publicly warning against false teachers flies in the face of numerous Biblical examples, including that of the Lord Jesus Himself.
+To say that a preacher should not publicly warn of error flies in the face of Scriptural teachings and examples.
 In fact, Scripture commands various people, at various times, to reprove, rebuke, and to earnestly contend for the faith once delivered to the saints.

-Beloved, while I was giving all diligence to write unto you of our common salvation, I was constrained to write unto you exhorting you to contend earnestly for the faith which was once for all delivered unto the saints.
-[Jude 1:3]
+Beloved, while I was making every effort to write you about our common salvation, I felt the necessity to write to you appealing that you contend earnestly for the faith which was once for all handed down to the saints.
+(Jude 1:3 NASB)

 These things speak and exhort and reprove with all authority.
-Let no man despise thee.
-[Titus 2:15]
+Let no one disregard you.
+(Titus 2:15 NASB)

 When dealing with the Pharisees, who were respected religious leaders of the day, Jesus' language can only be called 'harsh'.
 He called them hypocrites, children of hell, blind guides, fools and blind, serpents, and a generation of vipers.
 Sadly, His words equally apply to far too many religious leaders of today.

-"Woe unto you, scribes and Pharisees, hypocrites! for ye are like unto whited sepulchres, which indeed appear beautiful outward, but are within full of dead men's bones, and of all uncleanness.”
-[Matthew 23:27]
+"Woe to you, scribes and Pharisees, hypocrites!
+For you are like whitewashed tombs which on the outside appear beautiful, but inside they are full of dead men's bones and all uncleanness.
+(Matthew 23:27 NASB)

-Additionally Jesus openly accuses them of numerous transgressions, including pride and hypocrisy,
+Additionally Jesus openly accused them of numerous transgressions, including pride and hypocrisy,

 John The Baptist was not exactly polite when he saw the religious leaders making their way to his baptism.

-But when he saw many of the Pharisees and Sadducees coming to his baptism, he said unto them, Ye offspring of vipers, who warned you to flee from the wrath to come?
-[Matthew 3:7]
+John The Baptist: But when he saw many of the Pharisees and Sadducees coming for baptism, he said to them, "You brood of vipers, who warned you to flee from the wrath to come?
+(Matthew 3:7 NASB)

 In his words to the religious leaders who were about to stone him to death, Stephen called them betrayers and murderers (Emphasis Added)